bjkawecki/Django-App-Starter-Template/README.md

 In the first run, pre-commit will update your projects files according to your configuration.

 For your django-templates files you can use djlint with `djlint . --reformat`

+## How to get started

+Build the docker containers with `docker-compose -f docker-compose.dev.yaml build`.

+Install the node modules with `npm install`

+Start the docker containers in the background with `docker-compose -f docker-compose.dev.yaml -d`

+See your developtment server at `http://0.0.0.0:8000/`.

+You can hook into the django container with `docker exec -it django_starter_web bash`.